Neighbours Dumping Rubbish28-07-2023 | Disputes

 What if you aren’t pleased with the council’s response?

-For more guidance advising landlords on tricky topics such as neighbours dumping rubbish, visit CIA Landlord Insurance's advice centre.
+For more guidance advising landlords on tricky topics such as neighbours dumping rubbish, visit our advice centre.
 We talk about the screening process, property access issues, finances you should know about and more.